RoadieHQ/marketing-site/content/docs/getting-started/model-software/index.md

 ## Introduction

-Each

-Backstage, the open source project upon which Roadie is built, has a strongly opinionated stance on the structure of a software catalog.
+Backstage, the open source project upon which Roadie is built, has an opinionated stance on the structure of a software catalog.
 We've built some flexibility into that model, but at it's core we still maintain concepts of: `entities`, `kinds`, `relations` and `types`, all stored in metadata about a given entity.

 ## Catalog Entities